 On the first day of your Northern Adventure, we’re going to take you to explore the ancient capital of Thailand, Sukhothai.
 We’ll stop at the Sukhothai Historical Park, a UNESCO World Heritage Site, which is home to just under 200 ancient ruins, including a royal palace and 26 temples.

-The next day, you’ll take a scenic drive to Chiang Mai, Thailand’s capital of the North.
+The next day, you’ll take a scenic drive to Chiang Mai, Thailand’s capital of the North, a four-hour drive.
 You’ll explore Waroros Market, a sprawling complex of stalls selling everything from fresh produce to Thai handicrafts.
 In the evening, you’ll relax at your luxury hotel.
-We recommend either the stunning 137 Pillars or the Four Seasons Chiang Mai.

 You’ll start your day off with the “Prolong Life Ceremony”, which is traditional to the north, and as the name implies, is performed to extend the longevity of one’s life.
 Next, you’ll visit Wat Umong, nestled into the bottom of one of Thailand’s most majestic mountains, Doi Suthep.
 Finally, you’ll do some shopping or browsing at Chiang Mai’s famous Night Bazaar, best-known for its talented portrait artists.